How to Install Python 3 on CentOS 7

 Using Python 3

-If you check the Python version by typing:
+rh-python36 is installed, check the Python version

-you will notice that Python 2.7 is the default Python version in your current shell.
+You will notice that Python 2.7 is the default Python version in your current shell.

 To access Python 3.6 you need to launch a new shell instance using the Software Collection